ujagaga/TcpTest/README.md

 ## How to start
 1. pip install Flask, requests
+2. Rename config.py.example to config.py and adjust parameters
-2. Prepare the tcp_server to run on a computer continuously.
+3. Prepare the tcp_server to run on a computer continuously.
 I run it as a service on a linux computer.
+Installed it using the "install_tcp_server.sh"
-3. Deploy the tcp_monitor on some hosting service so it is accessible by anyone.
+4. Deploy the tcp_monitor on some hosting service so it is accessible by anyone.